• Skip to main content

 Instructions

-• Wash the kale and discard any tough stalks.
-Tear the kale into small bite sized pieces.
+• Wash 100 grams Shetland kale and discard any tough stalks.
+Tear the kale into small bite-sized pieces.

-• Place into a bowl and drizzle with a tablespoon or two of good quality olive oil.
-Use your hands to coat the kale leave well.
+• Place into a bowl and drizzle with a tablespoon or two of good-quality olive oil.
+Use your hands to coat the kale leaves well.

-• Sprinkle the kale with the spices and use your hands to toss to coat well.
+• Sprinkle the kale with Shetland sea salt, chilli flakes and smoked paprika to taste, and use your hands to toss to coat well.

 • Arrange the coated kale leaves on the racks of a dehydrator, pop the lid on and leave for 3-5 hours until the kale is dry and crispy.